rodrigohervas/api-hack-capstone/Readme.md

 # DineOut

 A restaurant search engine to find restaurants in a city.
 Users can search for restaurants in any city, and they will get a list of restaurants, with their location, reviews and more info.
+Powered by [Foursquare API](https://developer.foursquare.com/) and [Google Maps API](https://cloud.google.com/maps-platform/).

 ## Screenshots